Brighter-bits/AdventOfCode2024/ReadME.md

 executed if everything can move.

 WHOOPS, may have accidentally spent a bit too long making the thing look pretty, it's done now though.

+# Day 16

+This does not look good.
+How are you supposed to do a maze?
+A path finding algorithm?
+Flood fill?
+Might have to learn Djistrkaaoisadaoisdnaosidbaosid's shortest path algorithm, or O*.